-Making Every Adult Matter (MEAM) is a coalition of national charities – Clinks, Homeless Link, Mind and associate member Collective Voice.
+Making Every Adult Matter (MEAM) is a unique coalition of the national charities – Clinks, Collective Voice, Homeless Link and Mind.
 Together MEAM represents over 1,300 frontline organisations across England.

 Our work is delivered by a dedicated team, with broad experience across services, systems and policy.
 Governance is provided by the MEAM Programme Board, formed of the chief executives of each organisation.